Vietnam 1966 - 1980

 The natural environment gave the trail excellent cover as the jungle could provide as much as three canopies of tree cover, which disguised what was going on at ground level.

-The American response to this was to use defoliants – the most famous being Agent Orange - to kill vegetation that gave cover to those using the trail.
+The American response to this was extensive bombing and the use of defoliants – the most famous being Agent Orange - to kill vegetation that gave cover to those using the trail.
 Large areas of jungle were effectively killed off, but the trail remained in operation and was used for the duration of the war.

 2. Bombing Cambodia and Laos